DrHazemAli/image-studio/docs/legacy/architecture.md

 ## System Overview

-Azure GenAI Image Studio is a modern web application built with a client-server architecture that leverages Azure's AI services for image generation and editing capabilities.
+Azure GenAI AI Image Studio is a modern web application built with a client-server architecture that leverages Azure's AI services for image generation and editing capabilities.

 ### High-Level Architecture